josh-works/josh-works.github.io/_drafts/on-leaving-evangelicalism-and-opposing-it.md

 Some have reached out with a message like 'pull your head out of your ass and man up', which, besides not really meaning anything, earned a quick 'block this contact' response.
 (If I've not spoken at all or openly to you in several years, I'm not going to dignify a condemning overture with a response.)

 Enough of 'my people' verbally assaulted me when I was already in a pretty low place, so cutting off contact with most people of a certain ilk (evangelical) was safety-seeking behavior on my behalf.

+## Becoming Anabaptist: The Origin and Significance of Sixteenth-Century Anabaptism

 So, this all started with my brother-in-law's Christmas gift to me.
 I read a lot*, and every Christmas and birthday, tend to be given at least a few books.
 (Thank you, everyone who's ever gotten me a book!)